Shramkoweb/Portfolio/_posts/introducing-the-new-shramko.dev.md

 <Image src="/static/images/framework.jpeg" width={400} className="mt-4 mb-8 mx-auto rounded-lg" />

+## Acknowledgements
+- The design was inspired by [Lee Robinson](https://github.com/leerob)

 ## Conclusion

 I can't tell you how much I've learned building this website. 🤓

 I'm excited about the new design.
 And I just had fun doing it.
 I hope you enjoy it too!

+The project is developing and still has many unimplemented features, you can see or suggest them [here](https://github.com/Shramkoweb/Portfolio/issues)